 Todd Ossenfort, chief operating officer of Rapid City, S.D.-based Pioneer Credit Counseling, says to cancel the rewards card if it’s not getting used and you don’t take advantage of the rewards they offer.
 Most rewards cards charge a fee, so check to see if you’re paying one before you ditch your bank.

 If you like earning rewards, sans the annual fee, there are rewards cards that don’t charge an annual fee but offer lucrative cash back rewards like the Citi® Double Cash Card – 18 month BT offer.
-You Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay. or the Uber Visa Card which rewards spending in certain categories.
+You Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases. or the Uber Visa Card which rewards spending in certain categories.
 The Uber cards award cardholders 5% back in Uber Cash on Uber, Uber Eats, and JUMP, 3% back in Uber Cash on dining, hotels, and airfare and 1% back in Uber Cash on all other purchases

 If rewards are reduced or terms are changed by the issuer.
 Another thing that may alert you to close a rewards card is changing terms that may reduce the overall benefit of keeping the card open.